Shock Forest Group

 Sheryn Akiki, Axel Coumans, Susanna Gonzo,

-SFG consists of six active members: Sheryn Akiki, Axel Coumans, Susanna Gonzo, Nicolas Jaar, Daria Kiseleva and Jelger Kroese.
+SFG consists of seven active members: Sheryn Akiki, Axel Coumans, Susanna Gonzo, Nicolas Jaar, Daria Kiseleva, Jelger Kroese and Masa Nazzal.

 The collective was originally convened in 2019 by Nicolas Jaar for a project with Het HEM, a Dutch cultural institution occupying a former munitions factory.
 SFG took their name from the ‘shokbos’ (shock forest) planted next to the factory which served as a testing ground for explosives and an acoustic barrier silencing the military work from the nearby town.
 The site, which surprisingly hosted Europe’s largest heron population, illustrated many of the concerns which helped to define the collective’s ensuing investigations.

-SFG’s project will be developed in two phases: after the research residency in Spring 2025, the collective will reconvene for a second session when they will also form a ‘New Temporary Shock Forest Group’: open to all applicants, SFG will invite participants to join a collective learning environment and an open-research process, reflecting on questions arising from their work in Spoleto.
+SFG’s project is developed in two phases: after the Spring 2025 research residency, the collective will reconvene for a second session when they will form a ‘New Temporary Shock Forest Group’: open to all applicants, SFG will invite participants to join a collective learning environment and an open-research process, reflecting on questions arising from their work in Spoleto.

 Shock Forest Group